The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Residents of assisted living homes deserve to feel safe and cared for in their care facilities.
 If this is not the case and you or your loved ones have been the victim of assisted living abuse, you have options.

 At Nursing Home Law Center, we can help you navigate the legal process, treating you and your case with the utmost respect.
-Call us at (800) 926-7565 or use our contact form to schedule your free consultation today.
-Our team of assisted living facility abuse attorneys can help you seek justice and get compensation.
+Contact us to schedule your free consultation today.
+Our assisted living facility neglect lawyers can help you seek justice and recover compensation.